ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday Night</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms.
-Mostly cloudy, with a low around 60.
-South
+Mostly cloudy.
+Low around 60, with temperatures
-         southwest wind around 13 mph, with gusts as high as 20 mph.
-Chance of precipitation is 90%.<br></div>
+         rising to around 62 overnight.
+South southwest wind around 13 mph, with gusts as high as 20 mph.
+Chance of precipitation is
+         90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">